webfactory/piwik-bundle/README.md

 Configuration
 -------------
-You can configure the bundle in your config.yml
+You can configure the bundle in your `config.yml`.
+Full Example:
-Only the site_id parameter is required.
-The defaults look like this:

 	webfactory_piwik:
-	    site_id: 1                           #No default, must be set to the site id found in the piwik control panel
+	    site_id: 1                           # Required, no default.
+Must be set to the site id found in the piwik control panel
-	    disabled: %kernel.debug%             #Usually, you only want to include the tracking code in a production environment
+	    disabled: %kernel.debug%             # Required, has default.
+Usually, you only want to include the tracking code in a production environment
-	    piwik_host: piwik.webfactory.de      #Full URL to the piwik host
+	    piwik_host: piwik.webfactory.de      # Required. no default.
+Hostname and path to the piwik host.
-	    use_cacheable_tracking_script: true  #Whether to use piwik.js or js/.
+	    use_cacheable_tracking_script: true  # Required, has default.
+Whether to use piwik.js or js/.
 The later one is served with headers that allow HTTP-Caching.

 Credits, Copyright and License